abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 }

 interface Q extends P{
-    static void foo(){ }		// compiler-error; static method even if impl won't be going to implementing class }
+    static void foo(){ }		// compiler-error; static method method cannot override an abstract method; since it won't be going to the implementing class anyways even if we accept its impl here
+}
 ```